NTIG-Uppsala/hotel-pos-system/README.md

 Commits can be prevented if formatting is incorrect or tests fail.

-Create a file named `pre-commit` in the `.git/hooks` directory with the following content:
+To do this, create a file named `pre-commit` in the `.git/hooks` directory with the following content:

 ```shell
 #!/bin/sh